esong165/cse110-w21-group25/specs/adrs/012021-Display-During-Pomo.md

 # Display During Pomo

+Update: Decision updated to display everything, with a navigation bar for the tasklist/stats/timer pages and a separate button for settings.
+ADR for this decision [here](./022421-Invisible-Icons-Vs-Nav-Bar.md).

 ## Context and Problem Statement

 We want to decide on how much information should be accessible to the user during a Pomodoro session.